andac-demir/Twitter_Sentiment140_BigData_ParallelProcessing/README.md

 python preprocessing.py
 ```

-Then extract, scale and fit the fixed size feature vectors in a logistic model with:
+Then extract, scale and fit the fixed size feature vectors in a logistic regression model with:

 ```
 python train_model.py